 Capability of reading single accelerograms defined in both single- or multiple-values per line formats (the two most popular formats used by strong-motion databases) or of reading a number of accelerograms at the same time (if they are defined in the single-value per line format).

-Creation of the target spectrum by following Eurocode 8 rules, by computing the spectrum of a specific accelerogram or by simply loading a user-defined spectrum.
+Creation of the target spectrum by following rules from a selection of more than 25 National Building Codes including Eurocode 8 rules, ASCE 41-13 and various Regulations worldwide, by computing the spectrum of a specific accelerogram or by simply loading a user-defined spectrum.

 The following strong-motion parameters are then computed for the matched accelerograms:

 Overdamped and constant-ductility inelastic response spectra

 Root-mean-square (RMS) of acceleration, velocity and displacement

 Cumulative absolute velocity (CAV) and specific energy density (SED)